tos-kamiya/dendro_text/README.md

 ![](docs/images/run-diff.png)

-5. Create a dendrogram when ignoring a letter `c`, with option `--prep` (pre-processing).
+5. Create a dendrogram when ignoring a letter `c`, with option `--prep` (preprocessing).

 Note that the three files `abcccfg.txt`, `abccfg.txt`, and `abcfg.txt` are now grouped in one node, because they no longer differ.

 ```
 $ dendro_text -c *.txt --prep 'sed s/c//g'
 ─┬─┬──  abcdfg.txt
  │ └──  abcccfg.txt,abccfg.txt,abcfg.txt
  └──    abdefg.txt
 ```

 ## Note

 ### The default tokenization

-The default tokenization (extracting words from text) method is to split text at the point where the type of letter changes.
+The default tokenization (extracting words from the text) method is to split text at the point where the type of letter changes.

-For example, a text "The version of dendro_text is marked as v1.1.1." turns into the following token sequence:
+For example, the text "The version of dendro_text is marked as v1.1.1." turns into the following token sequence:

 ```
 ["The", " ", "version", " ", "of", " ", "dendro", "_", "text", " ",